SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 :Note:
     Going to the DISABLED state, may also be triggered by changing the mode to DISABLED.
-    If the implementor for security reason wants to prohibit any action after a shutdown, this should only be achieved by a shutdown command, as siabling the module should be reversible.
+    If the implementor for security reason wants to prohibit any action after a shutdown, this should only be achieved by a shutdown command, as disabling the module should be reversible.